limcaroline/travel-world/README.md

 Code
 - Bootstrap for cards and similar, also see comments in VSCode https://getbootstrap.com/
 - Code Institute's modules, including BoardWalk Games and Love Running https://learn.codeinstitute.net/dashboard
-- ChatGPT for helping with debugging, structuring, and ideas https://chatgpt.com/
+- ChatGPT for helping with ideas, debugging, and structuring https://chatgpt.com/
 - Autoprefixer for code prefix on transition